-The vast majority of our operations, including manufacturing and customer support, are located in jurisdictions outside the U.S., primarily in the Asia-Pacific region.
-The distances between Thailand, the PRC and the U.S. create a number of logistical and communications challenges for us, including managing operations across multiple time zones, directing the manufacture and delivery of products across significant distances, coordinating the procurement of raw materials and their delivery to multiple locations and coordinating the activities and decisions of our management team, the members of which are based in different countries.
+The vast majority of our operations, including manufacturing and customer support, are located primarily in the Asia-Pacific region.
+The distances between Thailand, the PRC and our customers and suppliers globally, create a number of logistical and communications challenges for us, including managing operations across multiple time zones, directing the manufacture and delivery of products across significant distances, coordinating the procurement of raw materials and their delivery to multiple locations and coordinating the activities and decisions of our management team, the members of which are based in different countries.

 Our customers are located throughout the world.
-Total revenues from the bill to location of customers outside of North America accounted for 57.1% and 44.8% of our total revenues for the three months ended September 24, 2010 and the three months ended September 25, 2009, respectively.
-We expect that total revenues from the bill to location of customers outside of North America will continue to account for a significant portion of our total revenues.
+Total revenues from the bill-to location of customers outside of North America accounted for 51.1% and 57.1% of our total revenues for the three months ended September 30, 2011 and September 24, 2010, respectively.
+We expect that total revenues from the bill-to location of customers outside of North America will continue to account for a significant portion of our total revenues.
 Our customers also depend on international sales, which further exposes us to the risks associated with international operations.
 In addition, our international operations and sales subject us to a variety of domestic and foreign trade regulatory requirements.